The Indian Choral Experience

 Now, singers of both Samyo & Tarang come together separately as an ensemble with their own set of new compositions, performed within concerts, and in the future, in stand alone performances too.
 Led by our team of conductors, and benefiting from their own repertoire of compositions, it allows audiences to hear Indian vocal music in a distinctive form, with some really innovative and uplifting pieces written by our composers.

 The National Choir is open to singers of all backgrounds, trained in Indian music, or with an interest in, or experience of Indian music.
-Samyo & Tarang members of any age have direct membership to the Choir, but it is also open to any young person aged 16 or over.
+Samyo & Tarang members of any age have direct membership to the Choir, but it is also open to any young person aged 14 – 25.
 The Choir is designed to give excellent opportunities in performance, training and development.